 The Southern Museum of Civil War & Locomotive History

 Most little kids are enthralled with trains and vehicles so the Southern Museum of Civil War & Locomotion History is a great destination to take tots.
 Explore a variety of train cars and vehicles from throughout history and learn about their impact on the Civil War.
 The Jolley Education Center offers numerous hands-on and interactive exhibits that are fun for the entire family.

-Toddler Thursdays @ The High
+Toddler Thursdays at The High

-Tot Spot @ Atlantic Station
+Tot Spot at Atlantic Station

 Tot Spot at Atlantic Station is designed for visitors ages 5 and younger as a place where preschoolers can play in giant bubbles, participate in free crafts, singalongs and kid-friendly yoga, and enjoy pre-packaged snacks and more.
 Visit the website for availability and seasonal hours.

 Cool Things to Do with Older Kids in Atlanta